 9.1.
 The categories of water consumers as set out below shall be charged at the applicable tariffs, as approved by the council in each annual budget.
-Tariff adjustments shall be effective from 1 July each year.
+Tariff adjustments shall be effective from

+1 July each year.

-The following tariff structure shall apply:
+The following blocks will apply: